*Original publication, February 2019, updated January 2022.

 Insufficient sleep is usually a huge factor in our house for attitude problems.

-With after-school activities eating further and further into our evenings.
+After-school activities are eating further and further into our evenings.

 Kids are freakin' tired.